Rjay1105/Arm-Assembly/README.md

 Provided within is a very basic hello world script called hello.s.
 This has been provided for ease of testing that the script is working correctly.
 When the script has completed there should be 2 files within the directory one called <FILENAME>.s and a binary file with the same name.

 <img width="511" alt="Screenshot 2023-10-20 at 12 59 53" src="https://github.com/Rjay1105/Arm-Assembly/assets/102324608/bf664daf-af96-4c9c-8799-d89a38f247a3">

+There will also be other scripts created on another repository.
+These scripts will allow for the assembling of x86 on arm both 64 and 32 bit.
+Another will be created for x86 natively in both 32 and 64 bit configuration.